trustedsec/SysmonCommunityGuide/install-and-configuration.md

 When a GPO is used to update configuration by default every 90 minutes, the configuration will be updated.
 A better solution is to use a configuration management solution like DSC that can monitor for changes and update as soon as a change is detected.

-Sysmon can be configured to monitor its own conjuration to detect whether an attacker deletes or alters it.
+Sysmon can be configured to monitor its own configuration to detect whether an attacker deletes or alters it.
 In the event that it is cleared, this will be the last event logged by Sysmon itself from its configured filters.

 ![](./media/image21.png)